Last Updated: October 1, 2024

 United Kingdom

-What was Lemmy Kilmister's Net Worth?
+What Was Lemmy Kilmister's Net Worth?

 Lemmy Kilmister was an English rock musician who had a net worth of $1 million at the time of his death in 2015.
-An undisputed rock and roll legend, Lemmy was probably best known for being the lead singer, founder, bassist, and songwriter for the band Motörhead.
+An undisputed rock and roll legend, Lemmy Kilmister was probably best known for being the lead singer, founder, bassist, and songwriter for the band Motörhead.
 Lemmy was recognized for being one of the most influential artists in the genre, becoming a figurehead for the growing new wave of British heavy metal.
 Lemmy was also celebrated for his innovative musical style, as he pioneered a much heavier bass guitar approach that was completely unique.
 His gravelly voice was also considered one of the most recognizable in all of music.

 Outside of music, Lemmy was famous for engaging in serious partying.
 He smoked heavily throughout his entire life, and he consumed alcohol and amphetamines on almost a daily basis.
-Eventually, health issues caught up with the rocker and he passed away in 2015 from a range of complications, including cancer that had only been diagnosed two days before his passing.
+Eventually, health issues caught up with the rocker, and he passed away in 2015 from a range of complications, including cancer that had only been diagnosed two days before his passing.

 Early Life

 Although Lemmy has stated that he doesn't know where his nickname came from, some people believe it originates from his tendency to borrow money from his friends during his school years.
-He would allegedly come up to them and say "Lemme (lend me) a quid till Friday."
+He would allegedly come up to them and say, "Lemme (lend me) a quid till Friday."

 After witnessing one of his fellow students become "surrounded by chicks" after bringing a guitar to class, Lemmy followed suit.
 He eventually started playing guitar for local bands during his teen years and taught himself to play the first album of "Please Please Me" by the Beatles.
 The Beatles proved to be a strong influence for Lemmy, who admired their tough upbringing in Liverpool.